afontenot/pyweight/docs/md/Technical Concepts.md

 diet is required.

-Because of the obvious usefulness of such a simplification, it is unsurprising that the claim that "a pound of fat contains 3500 calories" has become a piece of common "knowledge".
+Because of the obvious usefulness of such a simplification, it is unsurprising that the claim that a pound of fat contains 3500 calories has become a piece of common "knowledge".
 If this is true, then *any* person who wants to lose 50 pounds needs to achieve a total deficit of 175,000 calories.
 They will therefore lose this 50 pounds via any method of achieving this deficit, whether it takes